beanapologist/ProductiveMiner/frontend/README.md

 ## 📄 License

-This project is part of the ProductiveMiner Adaptive Learning System and follows the same license terms.
+This project is part of the ProductiveMiner $MINED Token Exchange and follows the same license terms.

 ## 🆘 Support